VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 ### Martial Arts [Updated]

-Your practice of martial arts gives you mastery of combat styles that use unarmed strikes and monk weapons, which are shortsowrds and any simple melee weapons that don't have the two-handed or heavy property.
+Your practice of martial arts gives you mastery of combat styles that use Unarmed Strikes and monk weapons, which are shortsowrds and any simple melee weapons that don't have the two-handed or heavy property.

 You gain the following benefits while you are unarmed or wielding only monk weapons and you aren't wearing armor or wielding a shield.

-- You can use Dexterity instead of Strength for the attack and damage rolls of your unarmed strikes and monk weapons, for your jump distance, and for Athletics checks.
+- You can use Dexterity instead of Strength for the attack and damage rolls of your Unarmed Strikes and monk weapons, for your jump distance, and for Athletics checks.
-- You can roll a d4 in place of your normal damage die of your unarmed strike.
+- You can roll a d4 in place of your normal damage die of your Unarmed Strike.

-- When you take the Attack action with an unarmed strike or a monk weapon on your turn, you can make one unarmed strike as a bonus action.
-For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike as a bonus action, assuming you haven't already taken a bonus action this turn.
+- When you take the Attack action with an Unarmed Strike or a monk weapon on your turn, you can make one Unarmed Strike as a bonus action.
+For example, if you take the Attack action and attack with a quarterstaff, you can also make an Unarmed Strike as a bonus action, assuming you haven't already taken a bonus action this turn.

 ### Step of the Wind [Updated]